-The African Birds Eye is small but pungent.
+The Ethiopian Birds Eye is small but pungent.
 It is not as hot as the Habanero pepper but has distinctively fruity undertones that will permeate any dish.
-The African Birds Eye has many traditional uses across eastern and southern Africa.
-In Ethiopia and Eritrea, the pepper is dried and ground, combined with other spices such as cardamom seed, cloves, and salt, making a bright red-orange powder called "Mitmita", which is used to add spice to any dish according to preference.
-In parts of southern Africa, African Birds Eye is pureed into popular "Peri Peri" hot sauce, which is used as a condiment for grilled meats and fish.
-Nutritional Information: Calcium, Fiber, Protein, Vitamins A and C.
+Birds Eye chillies have many traditional uses across eastern and southern Africa.
+In Ethiopia and Eritrea, the pepper is dried and ground, combined with other spices such as cardamom seed, fenugreek, cloves, and salt, making a bright red-orange powder called "Mitmita", which is used to add spice to any dish according to preference.
+In parts of southern Africa, Birds Eye is pureed into popular "Peri Peri" hot sauce, which is used as a condiment for grilled meats and fish.

-Ethiopian Kareya is an indigenous Ethiopian chilli variety that has a flavour and spice profile somewhere between a green bell pepper and a Jalapeno pepper.
+Ethiopian Kariya is an indigenous Ethiopian chilli variety that has a flavour and spice profile somewhere between a green bell pepper and a Jalapeno pepper.
 It carries mild to medium heat with an aromatic, earthy flavour.
 These peppers can be incorporated into omelettes, stir-fries, and curries but are also mild enough to be eaten raw in salads.
-In Ethiopian cuisine, Kareya peppers are stuffed with a mix of sautéed tomatoes, onions, and garlic and served as the perfect side to any meal.
-Nutritional Information: Calcium, Fiber, Protein, Vitamins A and C.
+In Ethiopian cuisine, Kariya peppers are stuffed with a mix of sautéed tomatoes, onions, and garlic and served as the perfect side to any meal.